jnozzi/cocoadev.com/markdown/CantSetAlphaChannelInMyCustomView.md

 Here's the background...
-I have created a subclass of General/NSView inside a subclass of General/NSWindow.
+I have created a subclass of NSView inside a subclass of NSWindow.
-The window uses General/NSBorderlessWindowMask and is set to Opaque:YES so it is effectively invisible.
+The window uses NSBorderlessWindowMask and is set to Opaque:YES so it is effectively invisible.
 The view is a rounded rect, painted black with 0.5 transparency.

 Here's the problem...
 I have written some code in the drawRect method to produce an evenly spaced grid of line.
-The problem is that even though I have set the alpha of the General/NSBezierPath to 0.5, they exhibit really odd behaviour:
+The problem is that even though I have set the alpha of the NSBezierPath to 0.5, they exhibit really odd behaviour:
 The vertical lines draw at alpha of 1.0.
 The horizontal lines draw at an alpha of 1.0 until the last few which progressivly get more transparent!